codenet/col733-cloud/compute-tf-graph.md

 2. ML is statistical in nature.
 This can be exploited in fault tolerance and straggler mitigation strategies.
 3. ML workloads use heterogenous compute: CPUs, GPUs, TPUs, and other accelerators.
-TensorFlow is a good system design for seamlessly managing diverge hardware.
+TensorFlow is a good system design for seamlessly managing diverse hardware.

 ## Background